-This article considers when a contract is formed; how you may ensure that your Terms and Conditions are incorporated into your contracts and gives some practical advice upon how to avoid some common mistakes which we see in practice.
-We have also provided some guidance as to how to how to deal with onerous terms.
+This article considers when a contract is formed; how you may ensure that your Terms and Conditions are incorporated into your contracts and gives some practical advice on how to avoid some common mistakes which we see in practice.
+We have also provided some guidance as to how to deal with onerous terms.

 When a Contract is Formed